juancarlospaco/awesome-streaming-tools/README.md

 ## Jamendo

-[Jamendo](http://jamendo.com) is a web service where you can find free music without copyright nor royalty costs.
+[Jamendo](http://jamendo.com) is a web service where you can find free music without copyright nor royalty costs, you can download full quality music for free to use on your streams and dont get muted, etc.

 # Requisites